xuri/xgen/CONTRIBUTING.md

     your intentions, and name it XXXX-something where XXXX is the number of the issue.

-Submit unit tests for your changes.
-Go has a great test framework built in; use it!
-Take a look at existing tests for inspiration.
-Run the full test on your branch before submitting a pull request.

 Update the documentation when creating or modifying features.
 Test your documentation changes for clarity, concision, and correctness, as well as a clean documentation build.